animator/learn-python/README.md

 There are many high-level programming languages that are currently in wide use.

-Some of the popular languages are:
+Some of the popular languages are Java, C, C++, C#, Go, Swift, JavaScript, PHP, Dart, Kotlin and Python.

-- Java
-- C
-- C++
-- C#
-- Go
-- Swift
-- JavaScript
-- PHP
-- Dart
-- Kotlin
-- Python

 # Python Programming Language